hds-sandbox/bulk_RNAseq_course/develop/04b_pipelines.md

 </p>

-The [nf-core project](https://nf-co.re/) is a community effort to collect a curated set of analysis pipelines built using [Nextflow] (<https://www.nextflow.io/>), an incredibly powerful and flexible workflow language.
+The [nf-core project](https://nf-co.re/) is a community effort to collect a curated set of analysis pipelines built using [Nextflow](<https://www.nextflow.io/>), an incredibly powerful and flexible workflow language.
 This means that all the tools and steps used in your RNAseq workflow can be automated and easily reproduced by other researchers if necessary.
 In addition, if you use any of the nf-core pipelines, you will be sure that all the necessary tools are available to you in any computer platform (Cloud computing, HPC or your personal computer).

 <p align="center">

 <img src="./img/04b_pipelines/nf-core-rnaseq_metro_map_grey.png"/>
+<figcaption>nf-core/rnaseq pipeline metro schematic.</figcaption>

 </p>